Here's How to Have Sex in the Sand

 "If you're having sex underwater, use a silicone lube," recommended Jess O'Reilly, a sexologist in Toronto and host of the "Sex With Dr. Jess" podcast.
 That's because a silicone lube won't break down in the water.

-Find a secluded area
+Find a secluded area for sex in the sand

 If you enjoy having sex outdoors, you're not alone.
 About 76 percent of Americans have enjoyed sex outdoors, according to the aforementioned 2021 survey, which was conducted by the sex toy store Eden Fantasys.
 The risk of getting caught, combined with the novelty, might make sex more exciting and pleasurable and can even bring couples closer.
 Seven in 10 survey respondents said having sex in an adventurous locale made them feel closer to their partner.